-Landscape structures, such as pergolas, trellises, and covered shelters are a good way to provide shade and a focal point to amenities in the school yard.
+Landscape structures, such as pergolas, trellises, shade sails, and covered shelters are a good way to provide shade and a focal point to amenities in the school yard.
 For example, a structure may be used as presentation space in an outdoor classroom, or as open-air work space that can provide some protection from the elements.
 A structure, such as a trellis, may also highlight an area of importance in the landscape, such as an entrance to a garden or a seating area with benches.

-- Structures should be new, commercial-grade, and from a reputable supplier. - Structures may take the form of trellises or pergolas for filtered shade, or fully roofed shade structures. - Wood and metal options are available.
-Consider the long-term durability, maintenance, cost, and susceptibility to vandalism with both options. - Shade structures should be designed in a way that eliminates the possibility of climbing. - Wood structures should be well-sanded and free of sharp edges. - Structures should be securely fastened in place. - The selection and location of structures will be determined in consultation with Facilities Management.
+- Structures should be new, commercial-grade, and from a reputable supplier. - Structures may take the form of trellises or pergolas for filtered shade, shade sails with posts, or fully roofed shade structures. - Wood and metal options are available.
+Consider the long-term durability, maintenance, cost, and susceptibility to vandalism with both options. - Shade structures should be designed in a way that eliminates the possibility of climbing. - Wood structures should be well-sanded and free of sharp edges. - Structures should be securely fastened in place with a base that is engineered to ensure performance, durability, and safety. - The selection and location of structures will be determined in consultation with Facility Services.